Occupational Therapy Code of Ethics and Ethics Standards (2010)

 An exception is made if the disability does not meet bona fide occupational qualifications, meaning that the disability would prevent the student from performing the essential functions of the profession.

-For more information, see the advisory opinion Ethical Considerations for Professional Education of Students with Disabilities
+For more information, see the advisory opinion Ethical Considerations for Professional Education of Students with Disabilities.

 Q: Are there any resources about the ADA that I could review to help me ensure that my practice and facility are in compliance?

 A: Yes.
 The Job Accommodation Network is an outstanding resource that not only provides a thorough review of the ADA but also numerous tools about accessibility, FAQs, manuals and guidebooks, a glossary, an accessibility checklist, and other helpful information.
-Another resource to consider is the AOTA Position PaperOccupational Therapy's Commitment to Nondiscrimination and Inclusion
+Another resource to consider is the AOTA Position PaperOccupational Therapy's Commitment to Nondiscrimination and Inclusion.

-I am working with a client who is deaf and uses the services of an American Sign Language interpreter to communicate.
+Q: I am working with a client who is deaf and uses the services of an American Sign Language interpreter to communicate.
 The interpreter regularly talks with me about the client during the treatment session when no communication is being shared between me and the client.
 Is it ethical practice for me to participate in that communication?

-No. You should immediately bring to the patient’s attention that you would like to know how he or she would like you to proceed regarding communications coming from the interpreter.
+A: No. You should immediately bring to the patient’s attention that you would like to know how he or she would like you to proceed regarding communications coming from the interpreter.
 This will cue the patient that such communications are taking place and allow him or her to correct the situation with the interpreter.
 The client may choose to permit the extraneous communication, or the client might choose to dismiss the interpreter.
 The choice about all communication with clients using interpreters lies exclusively with clients.

 Q: When can confidentiality be breached by occupational therapy personnel as part of the provider–patient relationship?